 Why is it important to have AAA/T experience before getting involved in AACR?

 AAA/T experience may help to prepare a team for AACR work.
 The experiences an AAA/T may have while making visits will help “season” the handler and dog.
-Without this experience, a handler and dog may be overwhelmed in a crisis situation, doing more harm than good.
+Without this experience, a handler and canine may be overwhelmed in a crisis situation, doing more harm than good.
 It’s highly recommended that AAA/T teams visit in all kinds of environments BEFORE attending a HOPE AACR screening.
 Teams that visit calm, predictable environments only may not be prepared for the kinds of environments encountered on deployments.

 Should a team participate in AACR without specialized training?

 This not recommended!
 Without specific AACR training, a team may be ill prepared for the rigors of a crisis scene.
 People traumatized by a crisis or disaster can be adversely affected by a team who hasn’t been trained and evaluated for AACR knowledge and skills.
 To be prepared, HOPE teams practice their skills regularly.
 Continuing education is a cornerstone of what makes HOPE AACR different.
-We understand the desire of AAA/T teams to help when a crisis or disaster strikes, but without AACR training, they risk injury to those they want to help, injury to responders, and even themselves and their dogs.
+We understand the desire of AAA/T teams to help when a crisis or disaster strikes, but without AACR training, they risk injury to those they want to help, injury to responders, and even themselves and their canines.
 It’s important to note that there are times when we cannot respond, for safety reasons, even though we want to.